MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-receipt-processing.md

 For information on how to use the receipt processing prebuilt model in Power Automate, see [Use the receipt processing prebuilt model in Power Automate](flow-receipt-processing.md).

-## Supported languages and files
+## Supported languages, markets and files

-Only English receipts from the United States are currently supported.
+English sales receipts from Australia, Canada, United States, Great Britain, and India are currently supported.

 In order to get the best results, provide one clear photo or scan per receipt.